 One of the tools we use is an elementary facial reduction algorithm.
-These algorithms originated in the eighties \cite{BorWolk:81}, then simpler variants were given, for example, in \cite{Pataki:13}.
-For a recent comprehensive survey of facial reduction and its applications, see \cite{drusvyatskiy2017many}.
+These algorithms were originally designed to ensure strong duality in conic optimization problems.
+They originated in the paper of Borwein and Wolkowicz \cite{BorWolk:81}, then simpler variants were given, for example, by Waki and Muramatsu \cite{WakiMura:12} and in \cite{Pataki:00B, Pataki:13}.
+For a recent comprehensive survey of facial reduction and its applications, see Drusvyatskiy and Wolkowicz \cite{drusvyatskiy2017many}.